MS in Nursing - Education

 The Nursing Education concentration prepares graduates to teach in entry-level nursing programs in both didactic and clinical courses and to engage in other professional roles such as professional staff development.
 Graduates who complete this program meet the educational criteria for the National League for Nursing (NLN) Nurse Educator Certification.

 The number of required experiential hours (contact hours) is based on national certification examination requirements, not on a credit hour to contact hour basis.
-The clinical nurse educator concentration has a total of 224 experiential hours.
+The clinical nurse educator concentration has a total of 224 experiential hours that are associated with NUR 638, taken in the last semester.

 BIO 545 Advanced Pathophysiology

-NUR 512 Curriculum and Course Development and Evaluation in Nursing Education (online through UM)
+NUR 512 Curriculum and Course Development and Evaluation in Nursing Education (online through University of Maine)

-NUR 515 Assessment, Measurement and Evaluation in Nursing Education (online through UM)
+NUR 515 Assessment, Measurement and Evaluation in Nursing Education (online through University of Maine)

 NUR 601 Advanced Pharmacotherapeutics